Social Media Videos: 9 Low-Budget Ideas To Boost Engagement15 min read

 - Photos that show who your employees are

 These types of videos should be relatively short, no more than 10-15 seconds at the most.

-Want to see an example of a stop motion video?
-See one here from Dunkin.
+Want to see an example of stop-motion animation?
+See one here from Spanx.

 6. Get creative with employees